speakers

 Enea Parimbelli, University of Pavia

-Biography: Enea Parimbelli is assistant professor of biomedical engineering at the Department of Electrical, Computer and Biomedical engineering at the University of Pavia (Italy).
+Biography: Enea Parimbelli is associate professor of biomedical engineering at the Department of Electrical, Computer and Biomedical engineering at the University of Pavia (Italy).
 Enea’s research revolves around biomedical applications of AI, decision support, health informatics, e- and m-health.
 Enea thoroughly enjoys scientific research and teaching, interdisciplinary work and cross-pollination between fields, which are the main drivers for his willingness to work in biomedical research.
 In his free time Enea is also a fish-geek, enjoys beach- and indoor volleyball, good books and weird movies.

 Francesca Cordova, Legance